 But based on this warning sign posted in the Forbidden Journey’s queue, it seems that Universal is quite concerned with the new technology they are utilizing for this attraction.
 While we don’t know what the “posted guidelines” are for the ride, I’d be willing to guess that they involve staying seated with hands and arms inside the enchanted bench at all times – and never trying to slip out of whatever harnesses are provided for safety.
-Since riders will be subjected to sudden speeds and turns in all directions presumably at the mercy of a giant robot arm, it’s easy to imagine why “serious injury” may occur for anyone choosing to ignore the theme park’s rules.
+Since riders will be subjected to sudden speeds and turn in all directions, presumably at the mercy of a giant robot arm, it’s easy to imagine why “serious injury” may occur for anyone choosing to ignore the theme park’s rules.

 The most interesting note on the Forbidden Journey safety sign is the posted notion of “expulsion from the park” being a solution for unruly Guests.
 A Guest misbehaving on the ride could lead to his or her own injury, but this added clause makes me think that other Guests’ safety could be at risk.
 Universal obviously doesn’t want one bad apple to ruin the bunch, and removing a Guest from the park seems like a sufficient enough threat to prevent anyone from disobeying any guidelines that may put anyone in harm’s way.
 Safety is always a primary concern with any theme park’s attractions.